beni-1414/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 rostopic info /turtle1/cmd_vel
 rostopic info /turtle1/pose
 ```
+In the first command we see how the turtlesim node publishes to color_sensor and pose and is subscribed to cmd_vel, so it recieves data from the latter and sends data to the other two.

+In the second command we see that the cmd_vel takes in a message of a specific type `geometry_msgs/Twist`, and if we check it out we see the required structure, a linear and angular vector.

+In the third command we see that the pose topic spits out a message `turtlesim/Pose`, which we can check out via the code below and we see it is a vector with the position, the angle of the turtle and the velocities.

 In order **to see the message structure**, type:
 ```shell
 rosmsg show geometry_msgs/Twist
 rosmsg show turtlesim/Pose
 ```
+In h

 ![](./Images/2_Tutorial/08_turtlesim6.png)

 you can also find the message structure in google: http://docs.ros.org/noetic/api/geometry_msgs/html/msg/Twist.html or "geometry_msgs/Twist"

-In order **to write a message to a topic** we have different options:
+In order **to write a message to a topic** (this means send an input to the robot) we have different options:
 - we can **publish directly to the topic**: for exemple to publish a Twist type message with a rate of 1Hz to define a circle, type:

 ```shell